Mathieu-Desrochers/Schemings/README.md

     Hello World

-Nifty documentation
+Handy documentation
 -------------------
+No worries, you are not left alone in the dark.
+Every interface is
-Every unit is fully documented, with minimal stand alone examples.
+fully documented, and it provides minimal and stand-alone examples.

-You simply copy one inside source/main.scm and do the make dance.
+Simply copy one inside source/main.scm and do the make dance.

     $ make
     $ ./main